nearform/concurrent-prime-example/README.md

 Example of a concurrent prime number calculator in Node.js

-Requires Node 16 and don't forget `npm i`
+Requires Node LTS and don't forget `npm i`

 * `npm run simple:worker` - for the first example to show two threads
 * `npm run prime:naive` - for the basic example